DCC-EX/dcc-ex.github.io/docs/about/press/rewrite.rst

 * An easy to use Installer
 * Nano and Teensy support
 * ARM Cortex M0 and M4 support
-* New DCC++ EX features added to JMRI like a current monitor display
+* New |DCC-EX| features added to JMRI like a current monitor display
 * Custom add-ons for Engine Driver including Routes and Automations on buttons
 * 28 speed step support in addition to 128
 * Extensive logs and diagnostics in a serial monitor or the JMRI DCC++ log window